Aizismi/Optimisation-Project/README.md

 # Optimisation-Project
-This for Airline Company Flights destinations
+This is for Airline Company Flights destinations